 Join Austin Opera for a masterclass presented in partnership with the Butler School of Music at the University of Texas.
 The masterclass allows UT students to work with an internationally recognized performer.

-While participation is limited to selected UT students and Austin Opera chorus members, the general public is invited to attend and see a Master of the voice work with singers, touching on subjects of musicality, the mechanics of singing, and what it is like to perform on stage.
+While participation is limited to selected college-aged students and Austin Opera chorus members, the general public is invited to attend and see a Master of the voice work with singers, touching on subjects of musicality, the mechanics of singing, and what it is like to perform on stage.
 This is a great opportunity for anyone who has ever wondered how our singers do what they do.